 Sexual harassment is unwelcome sexual advances, requests for sexual favors, and other visual, verbal or physical conduct of a sexual nature when submission to the conduct will be a factor in academic or employment decisions or the conduct has the purpose or effect of creating an intimidating or hostile environment.
+To read the full definition of sexual harassment, the UC Policy on SVSH is here.

 Question about Responsible Employee Obligations